dmbarbour/glas/docs/GlasApps.md

 Most apps should use PRNGs or noise models instead of external random input.
 But access to secure random data is necessary for some use cases, such as cryptographic protocols.

+## Inter-App Communication APIs

+Some ideas for communication between applications or components of a large application.

+### Channels

+A channel communicates with a remote process using reliable, ordered message passing.
+If channels are fine-grained and can be communicated, we can easily represent object-oriented software design patterns.
+A viable effects API:

+* **c:send:(data:Value, over:ChannelRef)** - send a value over a channel.
+Return value is unit.
+* **c:recv:(from:ChannelRef)** - receive data from a channel.
+Return value is the data.
+Fails if no input available or if next input isn't data (try 'accept').
+* **c:attach:(over:ChannelRef, chan:NewChannelRef, mode:(copy|move|create))** - create a new channel, send a channel endpoint over another channel.Behavior varies depending on mode:
+ * *copy* - a copy of chan is sent (see 'copy')
+ * *move* - chan is detached from calling process (see 'drop')
+ * *create* - new pipe created, move one end, bind other to chan which should be an unused ref.
+* **c:accept:(from:ChannelRef, as:NewChannelRef)** - receive a channel endpoint, locally binding to the 'as' ChannelRef.
+Fails if no input available or if next input is data or if 'as' ref is already bound.
+* **c:pipe:(with:ChannelRef, and:ChannelRef, mode:(copy|move|create))** - connect two channels such that future messages received on one channel are automatically forwarded to the other, and vice versa.
+This includes pending message and attached channels.
+Behavior varies depending on mode:
+ * *copy* - a copy of the channels is connected; original refs can tap communications.
+ * *move* - piped channels are detached from caller (see 'close'), managed by host system.
+ * *create* - new pipe is created created, binding two refs.
+Forms a loopback connection.
+* **c:copy:(of:ChannelRef, as:ChannelRef)** - duplicate a channel and its future content.
+Both original and copy will recv/accept the same inputs in the same order (transitively copying subchannels).
+Messages sent to either channel are routed to the same destination.
+Send order is preserved for each copy independently, e.g. if a transaction copies A as B then sends over ABABAB, the receive order can be AAABBB or BBABAA depending on implementation details.
+* **c:drop:ChannelRef** - detach channel from calling process, enabling host to recycle associated resources.
+Indirectly observable via 'test'.
+* **c:test:ChannelRef** - Succeeds, returning unit, if the channel has any pending inputs or is still remotely connected.
+Otherwise fails.
+If the remote endpoint of a channel is copied, all copies must be dropped before 'test' will fail.

+Objects are services that repeatedly 'accept' and handle calls.
+Each call is represented by a distinct subchannel.
+Typically, the caller will attach/create a subchannel per call, write parameters to that channel before committing, then await a response from the call channel in a future transaction.
+However, this is easily extended to support streams or interactive sessions.
+The channel that handles method calls serves as the object reference.

+To program these objects would benefit from a dedicated language module that knows how to compile procedural method calls into multiple steps.
+It would also benefit from named/versioned 'yield' points to stabilize the resulting state machines in context of live coding.
+It is feasible for transaction fusion to collapse unnecessary waits, but we could also try some annotations to stabilize the optimizations.

+There is some risk with channels of a fast producer outpacing a slow consumer of data, resulting in a space leak.
+This should usually be solved at the protocol layer for streaming data, e.g. require the consumer to provide some feedback such as acknowledgements or readiness tokens.
+Buffer limits and pushback aren't built into the channels because they interact awkwardly with transaction boundaries.

+A weakness of this API is that the network has a lot of implicit state related to routes (implicitly built via attach/accept/pipe) and buffers.
+Unlike private application state, the network state is not accessible for update in case of changes to code or configuration.
+Old connections can be inconsistent with new security policies.
+This can be mitigated by designing APIs that constrain the maximum age of connections, e.g. favoring short-lived connections or periodic regeneration of long-lived connections (like subscriptions).

+### Reactive Dataflow Networks

+An intriguing option is to communicate using only ephemeral connections, where logical lifespan approaches zero.
+Connections and delegated authority are visible, revocable, reactive to changes in code, configuration, or security policy.
+This is a convenient guarantee for live coding, debugging, extensibility, and open systems.

+A viable API:

+* **d:read:(from:Port, mode:(list|fork))** - read a set of values currently available on a dataflow port.
+Behavior depends on mode:
+ * *list* - returned set represented as a list with arbitrary but stable order.
+ * *fork* - same behavior as reading the list then immediately forking on the list; easier to stabilize compared to performing these operations separately.
+* **d:write:(to:Port, data:Value)** - add data to a dataflow port.
+Writes within a transaction or between concurrent transactions are monotonic, idempotent, and commutative.
+Concurrent data is read as a set.
+Data implicitly expires from the set if not continuously written.
+Unstable data might be missed by a reader.
+* **d:wire:(with:Port, and:Port)** - When two ports are wired, data that can be read from each port is temporarily written to the other.
+Applies transitively to hierarchical ports.
+Like writes, wires expire unless continuously maintained.

+Ports are lists to abstract over hierarchical multiplexing.
+The ports used by a process should be documented.
+For example, a simple request-response protocol might involve writing `query:"GLAS_PATH"` to port `[env]` then reading responses from port `[env, val:"GLAS_PATH"]`.
+In this case, a process might describe the 'env' port as providing access to system environment variables.
+An efficient implementation requires abstracting over the expiration and regeneration of connections, and optimizing stable routes through wires.

+Many processes will use a standard pair of loopback ports 'lo' and 'li', applied hierarchically (such that stable writes to `[lo, foo]` are eventually read on `[li, foo]` and vice versa).
+This enables hierarchical process networks to delegate implementation and optimization of reactive dataflow to runtime or compiler.

+A weakness of this model is that it can be difficult to predict or control which intermediate values are observed by external processes in context of unstable computations.
+This can be mitigated by stabilizing communication with application state, e.g. maintaining output until acknowledgement is received or timeout.

+### Synchronous Remote Procedure Calls?
+Reject.

+Supporting synchronous remote procedure calls, i.e. within a transaction, is technically feasible but I'm not convinced it's a good idea.
+Doing so complicates the application model (to allow for reentrant calls), resists local reasoning and optimizations, and hinders integration with non-transactional systems.
+At least for now, I would suggest that distributed transaction be explicitly modeled between applications as needed.

 ## Misc Thoughts

 ### Console Applications